InserirAquiNome/crypto/cold_storage_wallet_free_and_more.md

 ### Dependencies

-And now you need to download the following dependencies
+For Electrum and Electrum-ltc wallets to run there is some dependencies that are required.

   * libxkbcommon
   * libwacom